Why Throttle Social Media?

 Why?
 To save time, enhance productivity, limit distraction and attention fragmentation, remove social media related anxiety, preserve health, be more active and have a life!

-We limit ourselves to the use of LinkedIn to connect with professionals and potential projects, and an RSS feed on our webpage.
+We limit ourselves to the use of LinkedIn to connect with professionals and potential projects, and an RSS feed on our website.
 We invest some time in networking with bloggers in specifically relevant fields and we contribute posts to our own small blog, which has just started.
 But that’s it, that’s where we draw the line!

 But hey, that’s not to say that we think all social media is a waste of time, no!
 We do see its value in networking, dissemination of information and of course marketing.
 In fact in some of our project work it is an important component of developing a presence and positioning for a venue and/or product.